Atrangi Re: Critical response

-Critic Manohar Basu while reviewing the film for Mid-Day, assigned 2.5 stars out of 5, saying "Atrangi Re is ridiculous.
+Manohar Basu while reviewing the film for Mid-Day, assigned 2.5 stars out of 5, saying, "Atrangi Re is ridiculous.
 It is mind bogglingly frustrating, especially in the first hour, due to its disjointed and contrived plot [...]
-While admire Rai’s courage to attempt a complex film that’s so out-of-the-box.
+While admire Rai's courage to attempt a complex film that's so out-of-the-box.
 But what his film lacks is an in-depth understanding of mental health disorders — schizophrenia, bipolar disorder, which in 2021 is both ignorant and unacceptable."
-Avinash Ramachandran of The New Indian Express wrote: "Atrangi Re too deals with an all-encompassing love that crosses all physical and mental boundaries.
+Avinash Ramachandran of The New Indian Express wrote, "Atrangi Re too deals with an all-encompassing love that crosses all physical and mental boundaries.
 Just like all their films, the concept too is a fascinating one even if it borders on the old-fashioned [...]
 However, despite a solid cast, brilliant music, and spectacular visuals, this time around the successful collaboration misses the target by quite a distance."
 He awarded the film 2.5 out of 5 stars.
-Saibal Chatterjee of NDTV awarded the film a score of 2 stars (out of 5) stating: "Atrangi Re, demands an unconscionable degree of willing suspension of disbelief as is it lets go off all semblance of logic.
+Saibal Chatterjee of NDTV awarded the film a score of 2 stars (out of 5) stating, "Atrangi Re, demands an unconscionable degree of willing suspension of disbelief as is it lets go off all semblance of logic.
 The contrived storyline is intended to tug at our heartstrings — all it does is lurch from one difficult-to-digest situation to another to establish the depth of Rinku's love for Sajjad and the strength of Vishu's resolve in a 'unique' love triangle that for the most part goes round in baffling and tedious circles."

-Anupama Chopra of Film Companion wrote: "The story takes unexpected turns.
+Anupama Chopra of Film Companion wrote, "The story takes unexpected turns.
 It hopscotches across the country and touches on myriad subjects, while the film is about the transformative power of love.
 Aanand and Himanshu celebrate the purity of the emotion and the beauty in being atrangi or eccentric.
 The ambition is laudable but the result is a bit of a mess."
-Rahul Desai, writing for the same website, panned the film, saying "The film is the kind of bewildering disaster that nearly turns failure into an artform."
-Critic Shubhra Gupta of The Indian Express stated "The film was meant to be a meaningful magical mystery tour, but ends up as a misfire".
-Anuj Kumar of The Hindu wrote: "In a bid to move beyond the obvious, director Aanand L Rai has bloated a beautiful little thought into a contrived mess, along with a disturbing depiction of mental illness.
-Even Dhanush can’t save this weird take on love."
+Rahul Desai, writing for the same website, panned the film, saying, "The film is the kind of bewildering disaster that nearly turns failure into an artform."
+Shubhra Gupta of The Indian Express stated, "The film was meant to be a meaningful magical mystery tour, but ends up as a misfire".
+Anuj Kumar of The Hindu wrote, "In a bid to move beyond the obvious, director Aanand L Rai has bloated a beautiful little thought into a contrived mess, along with a disturbing depiction of mental illness.
+Even Dhanush can't save this weird take on love."
 In his review for Mint, Uday Bhatia stated the film as "messy and incoherent, which boldly goes to places it has no idea how to escape from".